-- If the access channel depth is maintained at the federal government mandated 20 feet, the Port of Morgan City can competitively serve a wide range of locations in the mid-section of the US that utilize vessels under 10,000 deadweight tons to carry goods to and from the Central America and Caribbean Basin. - Despite the channel averaging a 14ft depth, the Port of Morgan City was selected by a shipper operating in the US Midwest/Gulf Coast to Central America/Caribbean market.
-However, the inability to fully load vessels that would require a 20ft channel depth challenges the sustainability of this activity. - Each ship call at Morgan City generates about \$100,000 to the local and state economy and positively impacts the local economies along the Mississippi Waterway.
-At 20ft, each call would contribute significantly more. - Insufficient channel depth maintenance has put the Port of Morgan City at a competitive disadvantage and that has a negative economic and potentially environmental impact. - Ports with deeper water depth that serve deeper draft vessels would be able to serve them better if vessels requiring less draft could be served at the Port of Morgan City.
+- If the access channel depth is maintained at the federal government mandated 20 feet, the Port of Morgan City can competitively serve a wide range of locations in the mid-section of the US that utilize vessels under 10,000 deadweight tons to carry goods to and from the Central America and Caribbean Basin. - Despite the channel averaging a 14' depth, the Port of Morgan City was selected by a shipper operating in the US Midwest/Gulf Coast to Central America/Caribbean market.
+However the inability to fully load vessels that would require a 20' channel depth challenges the sustainability of this activity. - Each ship call at Morgan City generates about \$100K to the local and state economy and positively impacts the local economies along the Mississippi Waterway.
+At 20' each call would contribute significantly more. - Insufficient channel depth maintenance has put the Port of Morgan City at a competitive disadvantage and that has a negative economic and potentially environmental impact. - Ports with deeper water depth that serve deeper draft vessels would be able to serve them better if vessels requiring less draft could be served at the Port of Morgan City.

-Current Revenue could nearly double if the channel is maintained at 20ft
+Current revenue could nearly double if the channel is maintained at 20'.

-• Revenue Analysis: The following four revenue streams are realized by PoMC for services currently provided to PMI.
-Operations and invoices related to these tasks were analyzed and revenues were annualized to estimate PoMC's revenue for operations at 14ft and at 20ft.
+Revenue Analysis: The following four revenue streams are realized by PoMC for services currently provided to PMI.
+Operations and invoices related to these tasks were analyzed and revenues were annualized to estimate PoMC's revenue for operations at a 14' and at 20'.

-Operation Current Annual Estimate Operating at 14ft Future Annual Estimate Operating at 20ft
+Operation Current Annual Estimate Operating at 14' Future Annual Estimate Operating at 20'

 Barge \$33,600 \$67,200

 Vessel \$52,830 \$65,610

-Rice Exports \$54,800 \$54,800
+Rice Exports \$54,800 \$ 54 , 800

 Warehousing \$21,292 \$121,667

 Total \$162,522 \$309,301

-Without Vessel Size Constraint, Mobile and Baton Rouge are most competitive for cargo flows between US inland destinations and Mexico
+Without Vessel Size Constraint, Mobile and Baton Rouge are most competitive for Cargo flows between U.S. Inland destinations and Mexico.